siraben/zkeme80/docs/services.md

 even when followed by `]`, returns 22.
 A failed evaluation entered while compiling restores the entry dictionary pointer, latest word, and header flags, so partial generated code cannot corrupt the caller's unfinished definition.
+Bracket interpretation within a definition is part of that same compiler transaction even though `STATE` is zero; recovery restores that zero state.

 Evaluation is not a general transaction: completed definitions before an error that leaves no unfinished definition, arbitrary memory writes, output, and